-Working on and with teams is something you do every day.
-From ordering supplies, scheduling meetings, to sharing updates and progress.
-Understanding work teams and how they differ is an important part of your job.
+Working on and with teams is something you do every day, from ordering supplies, scheduling meetings to sharing updates and progress.
+Understanding work teams and how they differ is integral to your job.

 There are some foundational truths about teams:

-- Teams work better when the team members know they have a voice and can express their dissent and support openly without concerns of retaliation.
+- Teams work better when the team members know they have a voice and can express their dissent and support openly without retaliation concerns.

 - Teams work better when there is a clear and known purpose for the team to exist.